SamsungInternet/homepage-archive/about-blog.md

 description: About the Samsung Internet blog
 ---

-This blog is not an official channel endorsed or sponsored by Samsung Electronics Co., Ltd.
+Our [Medium publication](https://medium.com/samsung-internet-dev/) and our blog on this website are not official channels endorsed or sponsored by Samsung Electronics Co., Ltd.
 We are web developers who write articles, tutorials and opinions about web technologies primarily of interest to other web developers, along with other developer-relevent features for Samsung Internet and related products/services.

 Information provided and opinions expressed on this website are 'those of the authors' and do not reflect the official recommendations or policies of Samsung Electronics Co., Ltd.